msupply-foundation/unified-codes/PULL_REQUEST_TEMPLATE.md

 ### Documentation:

-- [ ] Requires a change to the documentation.
+Tick below if one of the following applies:

+1. Documentation has been added to cover changes introduced by this PR.
+2. This PR requires no changes to documentation.

-- [ ] Documentation has been updated.
+- [ ] Documentation OK.

 ### Tests:

-- [ ] Requires added tests to cover changes.
+Tick below if one of the following applies:

-- [ ] Tests have been added.
+1. Tests have been added to cover changes introduced by this PR.
+2. This PR requires no new tests.

-- [ ] All new and existing tests passed.
+- [ ] Tests OK.